rounakbanik/inferential_stats_pycon/README.md

 # Inferential Statistics with Python
-## A Talk Proposal for PyCon India 2017 (New Delhi)
+## A Talk Proposal for SciPy India 2017 (Mumbai)

-This repository is a collection of Jupyter notebooks that contain code relevant to the proposed talk on Inferential Statistics with Python at the PyCon India Conference in November 2017.
+This repository is a collection of Jupyter notebooks that contain code relevant to the proposed talk on Inferential Statistics with Python at the SciPy India Conference in November 2017.

 ### Notebooks